LKedward/focal-docs/docs/quickstart.md

 ```

 The resulting command queue object `cmdq` can be passed to subsequent commands to specify which command queue to use.
-However a common command queue called the __default command queue__ exists within Focal which when set allows you to omit
+However, a common command queue called the __default command queue__ exists within Focal which when set allows you to omit
 the command queue object in subsequent Focal commands.

 To create a command queue and set as the default command queue: